rix0rrr/nozem/DESIGN.md

 SourceHash and OutHash
 ----------------------

-For example, in the package graph:
+For example, the package graph:

 ```
 ┌────────┐            ┌────────┐